exxeleron/enterprise-components/INSTALL.md

 > `enterprise-components` releases typically require specific `yak` releases.
 The versions of the `yak` releases that work with a given
 `enterprise-components` release are listed in the `ec` release notes.

-We recommend system layout as in the tutorial's [README](https://github.com/exxeleron/enterprise-components/blob/master/tutorial/README.md) document.
+We recommend system layout as in the tutorial's [README](tutorial/README.md) document.
 However, one can define an arbitrary system layout by setting `QHOME`, `QLIC`, `YAK_PATH`, `YAK_OPTS`, `EC_QSL_PATH`, `EC_ETC_PATH` environment variables in `env.sh` file and `binPath`, `libPath`, `dllPath`, `dataPath`, `logPath` and `eventPath` variables in `system.cfg` configuration file.

+For more details please visit [Demo System Installation](tutorial/Installation.md).